 The Maitland Robinson Library was designed by Quinlan Terry and opened in 1993.
 It is a private library, available for use by all current members of the College.

-The Library catalogue can be accessed via the OPACS in the Library and it is also available online: library.dow.cam.ac.uk (a Raven password is required).
+The library catalogue can be accessed via the OPACs (online public access catalogues) in the Library and it is also available online: library.dow.cam.ac.uk (a Raven password is required).
 When searching the catalogue use Boolean operators (AND, OR, NOT) to increase search results and for greater precision.

 To reserve books or view and renew your current loans you will need your 'Reader code'.
 This can be found on the back of your University card under the barcode.

 - This term’s ‘Return of all books day’ is Wednesday 13th March.
 Books will not automatically be renewable beyond this date, but requests can be made to renew into holiday borrowing.
 If the items you require are niche, and not required by other students, you are encouraged to request a renewal.
 Sought after items will need to be returned by the end of the day on Wednesday 13th March, ready for Holiday Borrowing which begins at 10am on Thursday 14th March.
 Please make extended renewal requests as early as possible to Karen Lubarr, College Librarian: firstname.lastname@example.org Please let us know promptly if you are concerned that any books you may want over the Easter holidays or during Easter term appear to be in short supply.

 The library welcomes purchase recommendations for books for your studies.
 You can find book recommendation forms at the front desk, or email the College Librarian: email@example.com If you find that many of your core texts are not held by the library it may be useful to send us your reading list, if possible letting us know how many Downing students are taking the paper.